-Cruise Hubbard Glacier and experience the wilds of Alaska as your ship makes its way through icy waters turning from Yakutat Bay into the narrow Disenchantment Bay to come face-to-face with the towering Hubbard Glacier.
-The strong currents and riptides that flow between Gilbert Point and the face of the glacier cause calving to occur on daily basis, sending massive chunks of ice crashing into Disenchantment Bay.
+On an Alaska cruise to Hubbard Glacier, witness stunning icy landscapes as your ship makes its way through frigid waters, turning from Yakutat Bay into the narrow Disenchantment Bay to come face-to-face with the towering Hubbard Glacier.
+The strong currents and riptides that flow between Gilbert Point and the face of the glacier cause calving to occur on a daily basis, sending massive chunks of ice crashing into Disenchantment Bay.

 Witness this awe-inspiring phenomenon through the misty, chilled air of the Gulf of Alaska.
 Our dedicated onboard naturalist narrates the experience and helps you spot the whales, harbor seals, and otters that hunt and play in the waters of Disenchantment Bay.
 It’s an adventure of a lifetime.

 Dramatically massive at about 7 miles wide, 76 miles long and as tall as a 30-story building above the waterline, it’s the largest tidewater glacier in North America.
 While most of the world’s glaciers are retreating, Hubbard Glacier has continued to thicken over the years.

 Hubbard Glacier is a calving glacier, meaning large chunks of ice break off from the side and fall into the water below, thus creating icebergs.
 It is a spectacular and powerful sight to see, with some of the pieces being as tall as a three-story building.

 Spotting wildlife is a thrilling possibility while at Hubbard Glacier.
 You might see whales breaching in the waters around the glacier, or view sea lions lounging on icebergs.
 Sea birds often circle the glacier, looking for fish.